top of page

 b) Remember love

-d) Let go of the outcome. (ha, that's easy right?)
+d) Let go of the outcome

 1. Listen With Compassion